 Environmental Impact : Along with managing the entire supply chain on behalf of producers, we’ve planted tens of thousands of seedlings (coffee & fruit tree canopies) in one of the most deforested nations.

-Our on the ground support team in Haiti is invaluable — Fedner Exantus, Alphonse St. Louis, and Rodolphe Eloi — work tirelessly crisscrossing Haiti to reach remote communities.
+Lots of groups claim they work at origin – we mean it.
+Our team — Fedner Exantus, Alphonse St. Louis, Christophe Nicaise and Rodolphe Eloi — works tirelessly crisscrossing Haiti to reach remote communities.
 We train in quality improvement, small business management, and business growth.

-Christophe Nicaise : is co-founder of Singing Rooster and a skilled entrepreneur.
-Christophe owns his own water technologies company – Innovative Waters.
+Christophe Nicaise : is co-founder and VP of Singing Rooster and a skilled entrepreneur.
+Christophe oversees supply chain management and other on-the-ground activities with coffee and cacao farmers in Haiti.
+Along with putting in 40+ hours a week with Singing Rooster, Christophe owns his own water technologies company – Innovative Waters.
 He spends much time on the ground in Haiti facilitating and managing our work with farmers.
 He’s a kind, gentle sort who has a hard time saying no — which is why everybody enjoys working with him.
 Ask any coffee cooperative in Haiti about Christophe & they’ll crow his praises.
 Christophe’s favorite quote: “To whom much is given, much is expected.”

 Saurin Nanavati is Singing Rooster’s Director of Business Development.
 Saurin brings much experience to the Rooster; previously he managed Root Capital’s financial advisory program, implemented a mobile phone-based agriculture system in Uganda, was the program director at an organic fair trade cotton cooperative in India, served as a technical adviser for USAID’s microenterprise development program in Armenia, and is a former Peace Corps volunteer in Panama.